Blom-Singer®Voice Restoration System

 ADVANTAGE® Indwelling Voice Prostheses

-Additonal information on the Blom-Singer® Voice Prostheses and range of accessories, including Blom-Singer® Replacement Gel Caps, Insertion Systems, Plug Inserts and Cleaning Brushes can be found in the:
+Additonal information on the Blom-Singer® Voice Prostheses and range of accessories, including Blom-Singer® Replacement Gel Caps, Insertion Systems, Plug Inserts and Cleaning Brushes can be found in the InHealth Product Catalogue, which you can view by clicking the image below:

-An overview of the standard Blom-Singer® Voice Restoration System products are outlined here:
+An overview of the standard Blom-Singer® Voice Restoration System products are outlined in the styles-features PDF which you can view by clicking the image below: